‘Dragon Ball Super’ Episode 89 To Reveal Gohan’s Evolution, Could He Surpass His Father Goku?

 Goku Recruits New Members

-Goku will only be too happy with the vast improvement of his son’s finally skills.
-In fact, he will find it useful in the coming episode as he will be facing with formidable fighters, two to be exact.
+Goku will only be too happy with the vast improvement of his son’s skills.
+In fact, he will find them useful in the coming episode as he will be facing against some formidable fighters, two to be exact.

-As in the previous episodes, Goku is still in full recruitment mode in the coming episode 89 of Dragon Ball Super.
-However, he will run into some totally unexpected trouble as he visits his friends to recruitment, the Inquisitr reported.
+As in the previous episodes, Goku is still in full recruitment mode in the coming Episode 89 of Dragon Ball Super.
+However, he will run into some totally unexpected trouble as he visits his friends to recruit, the Inquisitr reported.

-The brief DBS episode 89 preview, which may be viewed at the end of this article, reveals that Goku will be recruiting Tien Shinhan, one of his longtime allies as well as Master Roshi.
+The brief DBS Episode 89 preview, which may be viewed at the end of this article, reveals that Goku will be recruiting Tien Shinhan, one of his longtime allies as well as Master Roshi.
 At the moment, Tien is already running his own dojo, a successful operation considering his numerous students seen in the preview.

 However, Tien and Master Roshi appear to be possessed by some spirit.
 They are used as puppets and can be seen intensely fighting at a visibly surprised Goku.
 The preview also reveals the likely culprit behind Tien and Master Roshi’s possession – a young girl who visited the dojo that looks surprisingly like Chi-Chi, Goku’s wife.

 The exciting thing about the possessed Master Roshi is that he seems to be remarkably spry for his age.
-There are speculations that the evil spirit that possessed him and Tien must have the power to amplify their fighting skills making them formidable fighters.
+There are speculations that the evil spirit that possessed him and Tien must have the power to amplify their fighting skills, making them formidable fighters.
 Thus, when a leveled-up Gohan joins the fray, Goku is only too happy for the extra hand.

 In fact, Goku just can’t help himself and will challenge Gohan to test the limits of his son’s newfound power.
 Will Gohan really surpass his father?
 Dragon Ball Super episodes air on Saturdays at 7:15 p.m.
 CST on Crunchyroll.